o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/actor-export.md

 1. In **FBX Settings**, in the **Actors** tab, ensure the desired root bone of the actor's skeleton is selected in the **Select root bone** property.

-   An **Actor group** may contain only one skeleton hierarchy, and will only export bones that are part of the selected heirarchy.
+   An **Actor group** may contain only one skeleton hierarchy, and will only export bones that are part of the selected hierarchy.

 1. In **FBX Settings**, in the **Actors** tab, choose the **Hierarchy** button to the right of **Select base meshes** and ensure only the meshes required for the **Actor group** are selected in the mesh list.